pvanallen/delft-ai-toolkit/docs/conditions.md

 # Condition Nodes

-The condition nodes (String/Text and Float/Numbers) wait for conditions to be met, and then pass control to the next node associated with the met conditions.
-They only act on new data received from it's input.
+The condition nodes (String/Text and Float/Numbers) wait for incoming data to trigger conditions, and then pass control to the next nodes connected to the met conditions.
+They only act when new data is received from their input.

-For example, if a sensor on the robot is reading distance, a condition can be set up to pass control to an action node that turns the robot when the distance indicates the robot is close to an object in front of it.
-If the robot is far enough away, another condition trigger can connect to a node the moves the robot straight forward.
+For example, if a proximity sensor on the robot is reading distance, a condition can be set up to pass control to an action node that turns the robot when the distance indicates the robot is close to an object in front of it.

-Note that the interface for these nodes is still rough, and we hope to make them easier to use in the near future.
 _______________
 <!-- TOC START min:2 max:3 link:true asterisk:false update:true -->
 - [Using the String and Float Condition Nodes](#using-the-string-and-float-condition-nodes)